leapmotion/leapjs/PROTOCOL.md

 This version removes heartbeating.
 Instead, applications request focus by sending focus events.
 When an application wants control, it sends `{focused: true}`.
 When it's ready to reliquish control it sends `{focused: false}`.

-In order to always receive frames, you must set `background` to true in the construction of the controller.
+In order to always receive frames, you must enable background mode.
 This can be achieved by sending `{background:true}`.